 Sustainable building development is on the rise globally, and for good reason it becomes clear that green rated buildings deliver a multitude of benefits.
 From addressing climate change, to creating healthier, more engaging work environments as well as improving the financial metrics of buildings.

-Lloyd Budd, Director – Commercial, Retail & Operations, Bayleys will present Green is Good - their thought leadership paper on the importance and trends sustainable building.
+Lloyd Budd, Director – Commercial, Retail & Operations, Bayleys presented Green is Good - their thought leadership paper on the importance and trends sustainable building.
 This was produced in collaboration with the market & NZGBC members.
-View his bio
+View his bio.
+View his presentation